MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 [//]: # (TODO: Uncomment once we have the WebConsole and IDE Plugins published)
 [//]: # (### Web console)
-[//]: # (The Azure CAT Web console allows a team of users to assess and analayze applications.)
+[//]: # (The Azure CAT Web console allows a team of users to assess and analyze applications.)
 [//]: # (These users can be _administrators_, who configure the credentials, repositories, and proxies, and _developers_ who perform the application assessment.)
 [//]: # (Then, the developers can share the reports with any stakeholders.)
 [//]: # (![Web Console]&#40;./media/windup/execute-webconsole.png&#41;)